Spring Assembly Machine

 This manufacturer of rubber compounds came to MWES to fully automate their process of assembling a spring onto a rubber input seal.

 Intricate part assembly can be a tricky operation when performed manually.
 Human workers do not have the consistency of performing continuous repetitive motions on an assembly line.
+For that reason, this firm came to MWES looking for an automated solution to that problem.

-MWES provided this firm a machine that uses a 15in cast aluminum vibratory bowl feeder system for the input seal loading and a Camco 601RDM six-station dial with a 24in aluminum top plate for the assembly process.
+MWES provided this firm with a machine that uses a 15in cast aluminum vibratory bowl feeder system for the input seal loading and a Camco 601RDM six-station dial with a 24in aluminum top plate for the assembly process.
 The dial plate contains six-part fixtures that are designed with a tooling quick change to accommodate the assembly of different parts.
 The automatic seal assembly system includes a 10in cast aluminum vibratory bowl feeder system.
 In order to assure the quality of the spring installation, the machine utilizes a conductivity sensor, as well as proximity sensors for spring presence verification.
-Once the assembly is complete, the unload system uses a pneumatic “pick and place” system to unload the completed parts from the fixture on the dial and into the proper bins.
+Once the assembly is complete, the unloading system uses a pneumatic “pick and place” system to unload the completed parts from the fixture on the dial and into the proper bins.

 The operation of the spring assembly machine begins when a rubber input seal is fed into a “dead nest” from the vibratory bowl feeding system.
 Then “pick and place” system picks up the rubber seal and places it onto the fixture located on the dial plate at the load station.
 The rubber input seal indexes to the metal insert detection station, where a proximity sensor detects the installation quality of the rubber input seal.
 Once the input seal is approved, the assembly dial indexes to the spring assembly station where the springs feed out from the vibratory bowl into the spring drag mechanism.
 The mandrel comes down over the spring from where the spring becomes affixed to the mandrel.